 Be clear about why you want to work overseas

 A key question to ask yourself is: Is it about my career or about the lifestyle?
 If you like the idea of working by day and hitting the beach straight from the office, then a move from London to Sydney could be right for you.
 But such a move may be less dramatic in terms of your career development, as you’re likely to be making a sideways move.

 Keep an open mind about your choice of location

 If you’re primarily interested in international experience as a way of accelerating your career trajectory, it pays to look beyond the obvious locations.
 “If you go for somewhere that’s very well established, you’re likely to have lots of competitors, and it’s harder to see results,” says Singapore-based Joanne Chua, Robert Walters’ client development director for Southeast Asia and Greater China.
 “So be adventurous and consider tapping into emerging markets like Thailand, Vietnam or the Philippines.
 On this new frontier, the market is not as mature but there’s less competition and plenty of opportunities – not to mention fascinating local culture and heritage.”

-Suzanne Feeney, managing director of Robert Walters Ireland, agrees.
+Suzanne Feeney, country manager at Robert Walters Ireland, agrees.
 “In an emerging market, you may be part of a smaller, newer team – perhaps even helping get an operation off the ground – and you’ll have much higher profile, greater levels of responsibility and will develop experience and expertise much more quickly.”